pho5nix/Eagle-Eye/README.md

 **Eagle-Eye** is an autonomous AI-powered penetration testing reconnaissance agent built on [OpenClaw](https://openclaw.ai).

-Running on a lean Ubuntu 24.04 Proxmox VM, Eagle-Eye executes a full 9-phase recon pipeline autonomously: OSINT → Subdomain Enumeration → Live Host Discovery → Port Scanning → Service Fingerprinting → URL Crawling → Vulnerability Scanning → Report Generation → Operator Notification.
+Running on a lean Ubuntu 24.04 Proxmox VM, Eagle-Eye executes a full 9-phase recon pipeline autonomously:
+- OSINT
+- Subdomain Enumeration
+- Live Host Discovery
+- Port Scanning
+- Service Fingerprinting
+- -URL Crawling
+- -Vulnerability Scanning
+- Report Generation
+- Operator Notification

 It uses **claude-sonnet-4-5** as its primary reasoning engine for complex decisions, with a local **Qwen2.5:7b** LLM fallback (via Ollama, zero cost) for repetitive subtasks — keeping API usage lean and sessions efficient.
 The agent doesn't just run tools.
 It reads per-tool decision trees, evaluates output quality, selects the right command variant for the situation, and retries with a different strategy when something fails — all without operator intervention.

 ### Key Features